Why Decisions Feel Harder After Retirement (And Why That Matters)

 4. You can go as deep as you choose.

+To continue.
 A fulfilling retirement is more than a slogan.
 It requires understanding and development.

 Many people discover that decisions in retirement feel strangely different from those in working life.
 Without the familiar structure of a job or career, even simple choices can become surprisingly difficult.

 This is one of the areas where a retirement coach can help — by providing perspective, structure and templates for discussion to aid your own self-reflection.
+Many clients come to 64PLUS because they sense that retirement is not the simple formula that our society believes it to be.

 https://www.64plus.com.au/contact